commstools/citools-old.org/content/en/toolkits/protein/glossary/index.md

 Refers to social and cultural resistance to engage or give fair consideration to a topic.

 Modern information environments reward communications that build social barriers around culturally sensitive topics.

-## Signaling
-Indirect methods of communicating a position on a topic.
-{{<alert>}}
-Communicators insert social signals into their messaging in a number of ways:

-* Tone and terminology
-* The publications, personalities, and authors they choose to reference
-* Online interactions in the form of likes, comments, and shares
-* Visual imagery, including display of logos that represents public-facing partnerships

-Modern information environments allow for highly granular approaches to signialing, ranging from crude and overt to subtle and covert.
-{{</alert>}}

-## Framing
-The aggregate context and character of how information is presented.
-{{<alert>}}
-Framing can involve selective or strategic use of information or narrative to impact how information is received.
-Similar to signaling, modern communicators make use of all available mediums to frame the topics on which they focus.
-However, the absence, presence, or extent of social signaling may be just one part of how a particular topic is framed by a communicator.
-{{</alert>}}

-## Rigorous neutrality
-Diligent implementation of standards and careful monitoring of communication outputs.
-{{<alert>}}
-Companies and organizations that are otherwise neutral may appear to not to be if their communication channels become populated with non-neutral messaging.
-This may occur due to an absence of communication standards or lax implementation.
-{{</alert>}}
-A rigorous approach to neutrality does not mean merely implementing standards in one's own channels.
-It also means maintaining a strict firewall between your organization and those that contribute to a polarized or tribalistic information environment.

-Recall, small interactions such as likes, shares, and comments on social media are communication outputs.

-## Revealed intent
-The objective that is demonstrated or *revealed* by a communication activity, which may be different from the communicator's stated mission, purpose, or priorities.

 ## Principles
 Conceptually or strategically fundamental statements.